spirillen/spirillen/README.md

 You can reach me at https://matrix.to/#/@spirillen:anontier.nl and https://0xacab.org/spirillen

-I will no longer be supporting Github as they decided to require Spyware (2FA).

 > GitHub users are now required to enable two-factor authentication as an additional security measure.
 Your activity on GitHub includes you in this requirement.
 You will need to enable two-factor authentication on your account before May 04, 2023, or be restricted from account actions.

 ---